 A graduate course is a discrete, time-delimited unit of instructional/learning activity identified by a course code, in which a student must enroll.
 All graduate courses must have an instructor in charge who is appointed to the Faculty of Graduate Studies.
 Regular sessions of all graduate courses must be offered in an approved university academic space/location, normally on campus.
 An exception can only be granted with the approval of the Dean on the recommendation of the graduate program director.

-Graduate courses must be approved in accordance with Faculty of Graduate Students and Senate policies and procedures.
-Initial approval of new courses by the Faculty of Graduate Studies and the Senate includes approval of the scope and feasibility for completion within the allotted time of requirements in those courses.
+Graduate courses must be approved in accordance with Faculty of Graduate Studies, relevant anchor Faculty Council and Senate policies and procedures.
+Initial approval of new courses by the relevant anchor Faculty Council and the Senate includes approval of the scope and feasibility for completion within the allotted time of requirements in those courses.
 All graduate programs shall, on an ongoing basis, and in consultation with students, ensure that requirements in courses are reasonable, and can normally be accomplished within the course period.

-Graduate programs may have a variety of requirements that are not courses but constitute other academic events or milestones which have been approved in accordance with Faculty of Graduate Studies and Senate policies and procedures.
-Some common non-course academic events and milestones are major research papers/projects/review essays, comprehensive examinations, practica, internships, fieldwork, thesis, dissertations, etc.
+Graduate programs may have a variety of requirements that are normally not courses but constitute other academic events or milestones which have been approved in accordance with Faculty of Graduate Studies, relevant anchor Faculty Council and Senate policies and procedures.
+Some common non-course academic events and milestones are major research papers/projects/review essays, graduate milestone examinations, practica, internships, fieldwork, thesis, dissertations, etc.

 Grades will be awarded for every course in which a student is enrolled in accordance with the following system.
 The letter grade system is the fundamental system of assessment of course performance in graduate programs at York University.
 In courses where percentages are used as a means of reporting grades on individual pieces of work, the following conversion table is to be used in converting percentage grades to letter grades, unless alternative provisions for scaling and/or conversion are announced to students in writing within the first two weeks of classes.